entropy-flux/Tannic/docs/INDEX.md

 - (Optional) CUDA Toolkit 12+: only required for GPU support

 Other optional requirements may be added in the future.
-Also the arrival of C++26, is shaping up to be a huge and too significant to ignore.
+Also the arrival of C++26, is shaping up to be too significant to ignore.
 At some point, it may be requirement for Tannic.

 ### Clone the repository: